biocatchltd/yellowbox/docs/extras/kafka.rst

     A service to run the redis database.
 Inherits from :class:`~subclasses.SingleEndpointService`.
 Usable with :class:`~subclasses.RunMixin`.

-    :param docker_client: The docker client to used to pull and create the Postgresql container.
+    :param docker_client: The docker client to used to pull and create the Kafka containers.
     :type docker_client: :class:`docker.DockerClient<docker.client.DockerClient>`

     :param tag_or_images: The images to use to run the Kafka queue.
 If a string, it is used as the tag for both the